flatiron/blacksmith/articles/intermediate/how-to-log/article.md

-Most web servers, in addition to responding to http requests, also write logs in one form or another.
-Reasons for logging include debugging and reporting application state.
+Many processes, including most servers, write logs in one form or another.
+Reasons for logging include debugging, keeping track of users and resource usage, and reporting application state.

-## Logging the Obvious Way
+### Simple Logging

-You likely log data already, using `console.log`.
-In this approach, any information is printed to stdout where it can either be read directly or, for example, piped to a file.
-Plus, it's really easy:
+The simplest form of logging involves simply using `console.log` or one of the other standard output methods.
+In this approach, any information is printed to `stdout` where it can either be read by the developer as it occurs, or, for example, redirected to a log file.

-    console.log("Hello world!");
+    console.log('Web Server started, waiting for connections...');

 Because it's so simple, console.log is by far the most common way of logging data in node.js.

-## Custom Logging
+### Custom Logging

-An advanced technique involves writing your own logging function or method, and delegating all logging to it.
-For example, here's a minimal log function:
+Logging only with functions such as `console.log` is not ideal for every use case, however.
+Many applications have some sort of 'debugging mode', for example, that shows the user much more output than normal execution.
+To do something like this, a better idea is to write your own simple logger, and use it instead of `console.log`.

+Here is an example of a basic custom logging module with configurable debugging levels.

+      var logger = exports;
+      logger.debugLevel = 'warn';
-    exports.log = function(level, message) {
+      logger.log = function(level, message) {
+        var levels = ['error', 'warn', 'info'];
+        if (levels.indexOf(level) >= levels.indexOf(logger.debugLevel) ) {
-        if (typeof message !== "string") {
+          if (typeof message !== 'string') {
             message = JSON.stringify(message);
           };
-        console.log(level+": "+message);
+          console.log(level+': '+message);
         }

-which can then be used like so:
+      }

+Usage would then look like the following:

-    > var logger = require("./logger");
+      var logger = require('./logger');
+      logger.debugLevel = 'warn';
+      logger.log('info', 'Everything started properly.');
+      logger.log('warn', 'Running out of memory...');
-    > logger.log("info", { error: "flagrant"})
+      logger.log('error', { error: 'flagrant'});

-    info: {"error":"flagrant"}
+Because `logger.debugLevel` was set to `warn`, the warning message and the error would both be displayed, but the `info` message would not be.

-The advantage is that the behavior of our logging mechanisms can now be modified and controlled from a central part of your code.
-In this case, I added logging levels (such as "debug", "info" and "warning"), and messages are converted to JSON if they aren't already in string form.
-This also makes it really easy to add features like file-based logging, special text formats, or even pushing logs to a database!
+The advantage here is that the behavior of our logging mechanisms can now be modified and controlled from a central part of our code.
+In this case, logging levels were added, and messages are converted to JSON if they aren't already in string form.
+There is a lot more that could be done here - saving logs to a file, pushing them to a database, setting custom colors and formatting the output - but by the time you want that much functionality from your custom logging function, it might be time to use an already-existing library.

-## Production-Grade Logging with Winston
+### Winston - multi-transport logging made easy

-[Winston](https://github.com/indexzero/winston) is a production-grade, multi-transport, asynchronous logging library for node.js.
-Conceptually it is similar to our custom logger but comes with a bunch of great features and functionality baked in.
-In addition, winston is battle-hardened by internal use at Nodejitsu!
+[Winston](https://github.com/indexzero/winston) is a multi-transport, asynchronous logging library for node.js.
+It is conceptually similar to our custom logger, but comes with a wide variety of useful features and functionality baked in.
+In addition, `winston` is battle-hardened by internal use at Nodejitsu!

-Here is an example of a configured winston logger:
+Here is an example of setting up a `winston` logger.
+This example includes most of the transports one could ever possibly want - please note that most use cases will only warrant a few of these.

-    var winston = require("winston");
+      var winston = require('winston');

+      require('winston-riak').Riak;
+      require('winston-mongo').Mongo;
+      var logger = new (winston.Logger)({
+        transports: [
+          new winston.transports.Console()
+          new winston.transports.File({ filename: 'path/to/all-logs.log' })
+          new winston.transports.Couchdb({ 'host': 'localhost', 'db': 'logs' }) new winston.transports.Riak({ bucket: 'logs' })
+          new winston.transports.MongoDB({ db: 'db', level: 'info'})
+        ]
+        exceptionHandlers: [
+          new winston.transports.File({ filename: 'path/to/exceptions.log' })
+        ]
-    winston.add(winston.transports.File, { filename: 'somefile.log' });
+      });

-Here, we required winston, and then added a file transport so that logs get written to a flat file.
-Winston also has built-in support for configurable logging levels *and* aliases for the "log" so you don't have to type the logging level each time.

-For example, `warn(x)` is an alias for `log("warn", x)`.
-Using it from the REPL looks like this:

-    > winston.warn("Hull breach on deck 7!")
+Here, we have instantiated a new `winston` logger, and provided a number of logging transports.
+Winston has built-in support for configurable logging levels, and provides alias methods for each configured logging level.
+For example, `winston.warn(x)` is an alias for `winston.log('warn', x)`.
+Thus, the following:

+      logger.warn('Hull Breach Detected on Deck 7!');

+Would output to the screen:

-    warn: Hull breach on deck 7!
+      warn: Hull Breach Detected on Deck 7!

-Winston then happily printed the logged message to the screen.
-However, because of the added file transport winston *also* logged the warning to "somefile.log"!
+Because of the file transport we set up, winston also logged the warning to 'somefile.log'.
+After the `logger.warn` call we just used, the log file, `somefile.log`, would contain the following output:

       $ cat somefile.log
-    {"level":"warn","message":"Hull breach on deck 7!"}

-Awesome!
+      {'level':'warn','message':'Hull Breach Detected on Deck 7!'}

 Note that winston's file logger formats the logs differently for file logging (JSON in this case) than it does for the console transport.

-Winston also supports logging to Riak, MongoDB and even [Loggly](http://loggly.com).
-Winston is also [thoroughly documented](https://github.com/indexzero/winston).
+Winston also supports logging to Riak, CouchDB, MongoDB and even [Loggly](http://loggly.com).
+The `logger.warn` call we used before also put the same message into each database, according to the options we gave to each transport.

+For further information, please see the [thorough documentation for Winston.](https://github.com/indexzero/winston).